THE DISCOVERY

 Tap to expand

 A husband sees problems in his marriage.
 The old way: he analyses his wife's faults, schemes ways to change her behaviour, drops hints, starts arguments, suggests counselling as a way to fix her.
-Nothing changes.
 Resentment grows.
+The performing exhausts him — and produces the opposite of what he wants.
 The new way: he takes ownership of himself.
 He stops trying to fix her and surrenders the marriage to God.
 He enters the stream — focusing on allowing Christ's life to flow through him.
-He becomes patient without trying to be patient.
-Kind without effort.
-Present without forcing it.
-And then something supernatural happens — she begins to change.
-Not because he manipulated her, but because the atmosphere shifted.
-God was working in the background while the husband was at peace.
-She was responding not to his schemes but to Christ's life flowing through him.
-He didn't change her.
-God did.
-But God waited until the husband stopped trying.
+He finds himself patient — not by strain, but by drawing on a life beyond his own.
+Kind not by effort, but by a source he didn't manufacture.
+Present not by forcing it, but by resting in something stronger than his own resolve.
+And then something may shift — and he may never be able to explain how.
+Not because he found a better strategy.
+Because he stopped strategising and let God work.
+He didn't change her by strategy.
+God worked where self-effort could not reach.

 IN PARENTING